 To identify how the built environment most decisively shapes walkability, researchers have applied a wide range of approaches and analytical strategies (Singhal, 2018a).
 Many investigations examine neighborhood variables—alone or in combination—using objective indicators drawn from secondary sources, then verify or enrich those findings through subjective measures such as residents’ perceptions, feedback instruments, and remote assessment techniques.
 In research focused on the Portland metropolitan area, Lund (2003) supported the new urbanist proposition that locating amenities like parks and retail within walking distance of homes can increase walking.
 At the same time, the findings strongly suggested that influences beyond design—especially individual attitudes—also play an important role and should be incorporated into future debates and research.
 In another study involving 23 neighborhoods in the Chicago metropolitan region, Parks and Schofer (2006) developed objective indicators based on reliable secondary datasets and showed that these aligned well with established subjective measures.
 Their work used remotely sourced information to assess nine variables grouped into three primary categories of pedestrian-related attributes: network configuration, pedestrian infrastructure, and the adjacent roadside built environment.

 Lee, et al. (2007) investigated how residents’ views of neighborhood conditions corresponded with actual time spent walking in objectively different areas of Japan, using questionnaire responses from 432 participants.
 Areas with higher density, greater land-use diversity, and stronger connectivity were viewed as more walkable and were associated with longer walking times.
 This outcome implied that the physical characteristics of neighborhoods might, in some cases, reduce reliance on perception-based measures in later studies.
 Lee and Moudon (2008) also explored how neighborhood form in Seattle related to physical activity—particularly walking and cycling—by combining self-reported survey data with GIS-based objective measures.
 Barton, et al. (2012) highlighted the central role of proximity to local facilities in shaping travel choices across different social groups, concluding that providing destinations within walkable distance can increase physical activity and lessen dependence on private cars.
 Leslie, et al. (2005), using a revised version of the Neighborhood Environment Walkability Scale (NEWS) originally developed by Saelens and Sallis (2002), compared how residents perceived two Adelaide neighborhoods—one objectively high in walkability and the other low—selected using GIS-derived indicators such as intersection density, dwelling density, and land-use mix.
 They found that participants’ perceptions generally corresponded with the objectively measured walkability of their neighborhoods.
 Pentella (2009) examined how socioeconomic status (SES) related to walkability at both neighborhood and street scales, using GIS to assess neighborhood-level measures including residential density, transit density, connectivity, crime density, and land-use mix.
 The analysis found no meaningful association between neighborhood walkability and SES, though the strength of the conclusions was limited by the small sample and by observation-related subjectivity.
 Taken together, these studies indicate that objective metrics can cost-effectively improve understanding of macro-scale environmental conditions and related issues, while also making replication more practical than approaches that depend primarily on residents’ perceptions.
+At the same time, two practical gaps remain.
+First, much of the empirical evidence and many widely used walkability indicators were developed in settings with extensive GIS datasets and relatively standardized street and land-use records, which are not always available or up to date in rapidly transforming Indian cities.
+Second, the correspondence between objective neighborhood attributes and perceived walkability may vary with local context, including historic urban fabrics, traffic conditions, climate, and sociocultural routines.

 Amritsar, whose urban history extends back to the sixteenth century, has evolved through successive phases of growth that produced distinct neighborhood typologies and uneven density patterns.
-Consequently, the city’s gross population density of approximately 73 persons per hectare (pph) is not evenly distributed.
-The walled city area is characterized by very high densities (\(> 320\) pph) that may reach about 710 pph, whereas the areas outside the walls are more commonly marked by medium (120–300 pph) to low (\(< 120\) pph) densities (SAI Consulting Engineers, 2010).
-The author selected a total of 14 neighborhoods across these three density bands (high, medium, low), with boundaries demarcated using maps from the Google Maps mapping service (Table 1).
+Consequently, the city’s gross population density of approximately {73 persons per hectare (pph)} is not evenly distributed.
+The walled city area is characterized by very high densities ({$> 320$ pph}) that may reach about {710 pph}, whereas the areas outside the walls are more commonly marked by medium ({120–300 pph}) to low ({$< 120$ pph}) densities (SAI Consulting Engineers, 2010).
+The author selected a total of {14} neighborhoods across these three density bands (high, medium, low), with boundaries demarcated using maps from the Google Maps mapping service (Table~1).
 Two neighborhoods—Katra Karam Singh (N-1) and Bagh Ramanand (N-2)—were chosen to represent the high-density conditions of the walled city.
 Because the area outside the walled city exhibits substantial variation in physical character, additional case neighborhoods from that zone were included.
-Holy City (N-14), an emerging residential development that consolidated 12 licensed colonies (land parcels formally approved for residential development), was also included because it typified many similar projects; its boundary was delineated using a proposed layout plan that integrated the 12 colonies into a single study unit.
+Holy City (N-14), an emerging residential development that consolidated {12} licensed colonies (land parcels formally approved for residential development), was also included because it typified many similar projects; its boundary was delineated using a proposed layout plan that integrated the {12} colonies into a single study unit.

 | Code | Neighborhood | Density zone | Approx. density (pph) |